Samaantar: Plot

 Samaantar talks about a simple lost-and-found tale of a man and a woman, but in an artistic manner.
-Keshav Vaze (Amol Palekar) is an eminent businessman in Pune, who started his life struggle from a small village and is now the owner of his large industrial empire.
+Keshav Vaze is an eminent businessman in Pune, who started his life struggle from a small village and is now the owner of his large industrial empire.
 His business kept on growing larger and larger, making his day stacked with board meetings, conventions and tours.
 Keshav became a dear public figure surrounded by many people, but the days ended in the cluttered darkness of his own melancholy as years after years, Keshav has hidden his mysterious grief within himself.
 As a youngster, Keshav was a mute witness to the major tragedy of a massive earthquake at his village, which caused the deaths of his parents and siblings and forced Keshav to take up the responsibility to support his late brother's children, sacrificing his own life.
 On his 60th birthday, Keshav decides to find serenity for himself and expresses his desire to retire from business when he feels that as a guardian of his late brother's children, he has reached a stage to retire from his life too, and shockingly takes the major decision of ending his life in the name of voluntary death.